ethb3rlin/.github/profile/README.md

 - Don't have a team yet?
 No problem!
 Find a team on Github: <https://github.com/ethb3rlin/find-a-team> and/or join the Hacker Matchmaking session on Friday during the event.
 - Read the hacker manual for all hackathon rules and essentials: https://ethberlin.ooo/hacker-manual/
 - Bookmark the mentor helpdesk: https://ask.ethberlin.ooo/
-- Check out the hackathon tracks and bounties on Devfolio: _soon!_
+- Check out the hackathon tracks and bounties on Devfolio: https://ethberlin.devfolio.co/
 - Browse additional sponsor bounties: https://github.com/ethb3rlin/sponsor-bounties

 **All updates and the official hackathon schedule on [ethberlin.ooo](https://ethberlin.ooo).**